skukla/vm-from-scratch/VM-SETUP.md

 Here  we see the IP address of the VM and the various domains which should be re-routed to it when accessed via a browser.

-**Note:** Your IP address will be different than the one listed above.
+**Note:** Your IP address will most likely be different than the one listed above.

 <a id="updating-the-hosts-file"></a>
 ### Updating the Hosts File